Urashima Tarō: Comparative mythology

 The story bears varying degrees of similarity to folktales from other cultures.
 Rip Van Winkle is the foremost familiar example, although strictly speaking this cannot be called a "folktale", since it is a fictional work by Washington Irving loosely based on folklore.
 Nevertheless, Urashima has been labeled the "Japanese Rip van Winkle", even in academic folkloristic literature.
 "Urashima" is also a Japanese metaphor similar to "Rip Van Winkle" for someone who feels lost in a world that has changed in their absence.

 This pair of tales may not be the closest matching among the motif group.
 Writing in the 19th century, Lafcadio Hearn suggested that Irving wrote another piece called "The Adelantado of the Seven Cities", based on Portuguese tradition, which bore an even stronger resemblance to Urashima.
 Japanese art collector William Anderson also wrote that a certain Chinese tale was closer to "Rip Van Winkle" than Urashima was.

 That Chinese analogue is the anecdote of the woodcutter Wang Zhi, (Note: Wang Chih (王質).) who after watching immortals playing a board game discovers many years have passed.
-The piece is a selection in the (Note: Shu i Chi) or "Accounts of Strange Things", and is also known as the legend of Lankeshan (Note: "Lan-k'o shan") or "Rotten Axe Handle Mountain".
+The piece is a selection in the Shuyiji (Ren Fang)|Shuyiji (Note: Shu i Chi) or "Accounts of Strange Things", and is also known as the legend of Lankeshan (Note: "Lan-k'o shan") or "Rotten Axe Handle Mountain".
 Sometimes this Chinese tale is conjectured as a possible actual source for Urashima, but there is lack of consensus among folklorists regarding their interrelationship.

 Other cognate tales include the Irish legend of Oisín (Note: Ossian) who met Niamh and spent his life with her in Tír na nÓg, and the Vietnamese legend of Từ Thức, who aids a goddess arrested for plucking a peony flower during a festival.
 In both these cases, the hero is united with a goddess who dwells in a land beyond the sea.
 Từ Thức's story is collected in Truyền kỳ mạn lục by Nguyễn Dữ.

 The tale of Urashima Taro holds many similarities with tales of the international catalogue Aarne–Thompson–Uther Index, grouped under type ATU 681, "The Relativity of Time".
 A similar story is The Marsh King's Daughter, a literary fairy tale by Hans Christian Andersen.
 However, Hiroko Ikeda's Japanese index of folktales lists Urashima Taro as type 470*, "The Dragon Palace" or "Urashima Taroo".